UK PM Johnson slams Russia over Black Sea warship incident | DW | 24.06.2021

 British Prime Minister Boris Johnson on Thursday said it was "entirely right" for a British warship to travel through the waters off Crimea amid an ongoing diplomatic spat with Russia.

-"I think it was wholly appropriate to use international waters, and by the way the important point is that we don’t recognise the Russian annexation of Crimea," he said in televised remarks at an army barracks in Aldershot, southeast England.
+"I think it was wholly appropriate to use international waters, and, by the way, the important point is that we don’t recognize the Russian annexation of Crimea," he said in televised remarks.

-Johnson's comments came after Russia claimed yesterday that one of its coastguard patrol vessels had fired warning shots at a British destroyer, HMS Defender.
+Johnson's comments came after Russia claimed yesterday that one of its coast guard patrol vessels had fired warning shots at the British destroyer HMS Defender.

-The claims were disputed by both countries, which traded barbs over the course of the past 24 hours as tensions rose.

 Moscow also said that one of its warplanes had dropped four bombs near the Royal Navy warship to force it to leave the area.